thomashashi/thomas_cc_demo/terraform/aws/README.md

      - If you double the number of backends, you have to add _another_ 240 endpoint combinations
      - With Intentions, you do _nothing_ because intentions follow the service

-### Configuration K/V - displayed on webclient UI (under Configuration)
+### Configuration K/V - displayed on webclient UI

-- Populate K/V items on the webclient UI by adding KV entries in Consul
-- On Consul Web UI, create entry `product/` and save
-  - Any K/V's created under `product/` will display in the webclient UI
-  - In Consul Web UI select `product/` folder & create a key called `test` and assign it a value
 - On webclient UI, point out **Configuration** Section
-  - the `product` service reads the Consul K/V store (along with the mongodb records) & returns them to `web_client` where they are displayed
+  - the `product` service reads the Consul K/V store (along with the mongodb records)
+  - data returns to `web_client` and displayed

 ### Multi-Region Demo (Only) - Failover with Prepared Queries

 > Webclient service is configured to use a "prepared query" to find the `product` service.
 > If every product service in the current DC fails, it looks for the service in other DCs

-- Setup
-  - Create a `product/` K/V folder on each DC
-  - in `product/` create a key called "test" with different values in each DC
 - Open `web_client` for DC1
   - point out **Configuration** Section
     - lists **datacenter = dc1** and the value of **test** set for DC1